the-whiteboard/the-whiteboard.github.io/_drafts/Michael-dont-overload-varargs.markdown

 So there's my cautionary tale.
 Don't overload a varargs method.
-If you do, you're just asking for trouble when someone later does and wonders why this code isn't getting run and the errors aren't showing up in the right place.
+If you do, you're just asking for trouble when someone later does and wonders why this code isn't getting run and the errors aren't showing up in the right place - if at all.

 [cert-advisory]: https://www.securecoding.cert.org/confluence/display/java/VOID+DCL08-J.+Avoid+ambiguous+overloading+of+varargs+methods
 [spring-docs]: http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/object/StoredProcedure.html